MicrosoftDocs/Devices-docs/surface-hub/surface-hub-certifications.md

 Surface Hub 2S running Windows 10 Team edition can be extended to larger rooms with the following tested and approved Teams-certified peripherals that bring the most out of any space when combined with Surface Hub 50” and 85”.

-### Microsoft Teams certified audio accessories for Surface Hub 2S
+### Teams certified audio accessories for Windows 10 Team edition

+The following peripherals are certified for Surface Hub 2S running Windows 10 Team edition.

 | Model | Description |
 | ------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |